 I like it better after an hour, when it settles down to light woodsy musk on the skin.

-Soapy dry rose that settles into a metallic musk that grows and grows and takes over my living room and puts its feet on my furniture.
+Soapy dry rose that settles into a metallic musk that grows and grows and takes over living rooms and puts its feet on the furniture.

-The vanilla shows up briefly a half an hour in, but can’t compete with the ambroxan-patchouli that sits like a penny in the mouth.
+The vanilla shows up briefly a half an hour in, but can’t compete with the ambroxan-patchouli that sits like a penny in the mouth and puts Black Sabbath tunes in the head all day.

-An interesting and invasive modern take on an old rose.
+An awesome and invasive modern take on an old rose.

 This is what you wind up smelling like when you’ve been attacked in Bath & BodyWorks by the associate wielding Warm Vanilla Sugar, and you try to wash it off in their dinky sink with something that promises to be perfume-free but isn’t.